Symbadx37/quintons-co/README.md

 - Enabled CAPTCHA for all form submissions.
 - Updated redirect URL for all form submissions.
 - Added webhook link for displaying form submissions in the Quinton's discord server.
-- Updated the version code and build number on the sitewide footer.
-- Updated `README.md` to reflect `v0.2.1.3`.
 - Added disclaimer to the `README.md`.
 ## Patch v0.2.1.2
 **Commit Date:** May 28th, 2025
 - Added new customer review to the `ratings.html` page.
 - Corrected the customer name for the "In Complete Shambles" review on the `ratings.html` page.
-- Updated the version code and build number on the sitewide footer.
-- Updated `README.md` to reflect `v0.2.1.2` changes.
 ## Patch v0.2.1.1
 **Commit Date:** May 21st, 2025
 - Improved the wording of the newest customer review, 'In Complete Shambles' to grammatically flow better.
-- Updated the version code and build number on the sitewide footer.
-- Updated `README.md` to reflect `v0.2.1.1` changes.
 ## Minor Release v0.2.1.0
 **Commit Date:** May 21st, 2025
 - Added two new menu items to `condiments.html` page.